react-native-google-signin/docs/docs/setting-up/android.md

 #### 1. Download the configuration file

-- Download the configuration file (`google-services.json`) from Firebase into your project according to [this guide](https://developers.google.com/android/guides/google-services-plugin#adding_the_json_file).
+- Download the configuration file (`google-services.json`) from Firebase.
+Then, place it into your project according to [these instructions](https://developers.google.com/android/guides/google-services-plugin#adding_the_json_file).

 #### 2. Update gradle files